Rule 3349-20-30 | Financial conflict of interest in research.

 Investigator

-(2) Update the disclosure form within thirty days after acquiring a new financial interest and at the time of annual review of each approved proposal.
+(2) Update the disclosure form within thirty days after acquiring a new significant financial interest once annually upon request by the office of sponsored research programs.

 (3) Identify all individuals who are responsible for the design, conduct or reporting of the proposed research and to ensure that all such individuals complete and submit a disclosure form.